lzambella/Qyoutube-dl/README.md

 # Qyoutube-dl
-A basic GUI frontend to youtube-dl, written using PyQt5.
+A basic GUI frontend to youtube-dl written using PyQt5.
 Mostly Unfinished.

 youtube-dl is (c) Ricardo Garcia and the project can be found at https://github.com/rg3/youtube-dl/